Frequently Asked Questions:

 Join IMA’s dedicated team of volunteers (link to my email firstname.lastname@example.org)

 Ever wanted to travel to a foreign country, put aside your comforts and volunteer for a great cause?
-IMA hosts service trips throughout the year of teams who have a heart and passion for girl’s education in Guatemala.
+IMA hosts service trips throughout the year for teams or individuals who have a heart and passion for girl’s education in Guatemala.
 From optometrists to handymen, teachers to artists everyone has a unique talent that can be used at IMA.
 Projects are designed in a collaborative effort between IMA staff and volunteers to meet the current needs of IMA’s school.
 For more information email Sandy Le at email@example.com

 How do I make a donation?